-An ancient swimming pool near Corinth in Greece is still regarded 2,000 years later as an aesthetic and engineering marvel.
+An ancient swimming pool at Isthmia near Corinth in Greece is still regarded two thousand years later as an aesthetic engineering marvel.

-The Roman building was built in the middle of the 2nd century A.D., and it seems to have been in use until the very end of the 4th century after which it fell into decay.
+The Roman building was constructed in the middle of the 2nd century A.D. it seems to have been in use until the very end of the 4th century after which it fell into decay.

 The mosaic floor with its unparalleled beauty dazzles all visitors.
-Up Drones took a closer look with the following video.
+Up Drones took a closer look, as seen in the following video.

 Ancient swimming pool with figural panels and sea creatures

 According to Timothy E. Gregory of the American School of Classical Studies at Athens, the mosaic is divided laterally into thirds.
-In the center are two large figural panels and at each end are four square panels with geometric designs.
+In the center are two large figural panels and four square panels with geometric designs at each end.